compgeolab/website/news/new-members-2021.md

 date: 2021-11-01
 ---

-I'm very happy to welcome the newest members of out team who have joined us these past few months:
+I'm very happy to welcome the newest members of our team who have joined us these past few months:

 * **India Uppal** is starting a PhD at the University of Liverpool with myself,